Chicago/lead-safe-api-docs/docs/index.md

 ## Interpreting Risk Levels

-Elevated lead levels has severe impacts on a child's mental and physical development.
+Elevated lead levels have severe impacts on a child's mental and physical development.
 When the API identifies elevated blood-lead levels, doctors are highly encouraged to conduct further blood tests

 !!! note "Follow-up after the blood test"
 	If elevated lead levels are confirmed by subsequent blood testing, the family has multiple options when deciding how to mitigate potential sources of lead poisoning: